Timpa di San Lorenzo

 - from Bari: Take the State Road SS100 (or the highway A14/E843) for Taranto.
 Turn left (indications for Jonica/Palagiano/Matera/Reggio Calabria) and take the coastal road E90.
 Exit at Villapiano Scalo (state road SS92) and follow indications for San Lorenzo Bellizzi.

 - from Brindisi: Simply take the E90 for Taranto and keep on this road.
 After Taranto follow the same indications as above (Bari).

-Red TapeNote that Timpa di San Lorenzo is an integral part of the Pollino National Park.
+.
 The same rules and regulations apply as for other national parks in Italy.
 No entrance fees or permits are required.
-Unless expressly authorized by the park authority, camping is gnerally not consented within the bounderies of the park.
+Unless expressly authorized by the park authority, camping is generally not consented within the boundaries of the park.

 Best period for scrambling and climbing is perhaps springtime through early summer

 .
 But also autumn